 The Shmoo Group (TSG) is a group of security professionals from around the world who donate their time and energy towards information security research and development.
 Many years ago, TSG had an idea.
 This idea has grown into a community recognized annual security conference attended by over 2000 people.

 Our goal for ShmooCon is to educate, inform, and entertain the attendees.
 ShmooCon is primarily a security conference, but we also encourage innovative and interesting submissions on offbeat technology topics.

 ShmooCon has always been committed to providing a safe and healthy environment for its attendees.
 In keeping with this, ShmooCon 2024 will have a mask policy in place for the protection of all in attendance.

 Speakers will be allowed to remove their masks while presenting on stage.
 If speaking with a co-presenter(s), or as part of a panel, this should only be done if everyone on stage is comfortable with being unmasked.

 Please visit https://shmoocon.org/covid for more information and to follow any changes as we get closer to the con.

 WHO SHOULD SUBMIT

-ShmooCon has four tracks to accommodate a variety of speaking styles and topics.
+ShmooCon has five tracks to accommodate a variety of speaking styles and topics.

-Presentations for One Track Mind may include, but are not limited to:
+Presentations for Fast and Furious may include, but are not limited to:

 - Talks that are as much about fun as they are about technology